Korea Post

 Korea Post is the national postal service of South Korea, under the authority of the Ministry of Science and ICT, formerly Ministry of Knowledge Economy until 2013.
-Korea Post is in charge of postal service, postal banking, and insurance services.
-Its headquarters are in Sejong City.
+Korea Post is in charge of postal service, postal banking, E-commerce and Parcel Delivery and insurance services.
+Its headquarters are in Sejong City of Chungnam.

 Functions

 Korea Post is charged with providing the following postal and financial services at post offices: